rcastellotti/yawgbot/README.md

 If you develop a plugin, consider creating a PR, I will be more than happy to work with you to make it an official plugin and ship it with `yawgbot`.

+Each plugin should specify the values needed for the configuration file stored in

 ### wg-gesucht